google/WebFundamentals/src/site/tools/setup/devtools.markdown

 * <a href="http://html.adobe.com/edge/inspect/">Adobe Edge Inspect</a>
 * <a href="http://livestyle.emmet.io/install/">Emmet LiveStyle</a>

-The Web Starter Kit does all this and more: watches for changes, optmizes files, builds your site, reloads the browser live and synchronizes scrolling, clicks, and navigation across all your devices.
+The Web Starter Kit does all this and more: watches for changes, optimizes files, builds your site, reloads the browser live and synchronizes scrolling, clicks, and navigation across all your devices.
 Follow the instructions in the [next guide]({{site.baseurl}}/tools/setup/setup_kit.html) to set up the Web